Urban Blooms-7852.jpg

 Background

-In the fall of 2015, Urban Blooms got a impromptu phone call from a local family after their dinner in front of our living wall at E+O Kitchen.
-The remarked on the beauty of the installation and inquired on how to bring one into their backyard, creating a modern oasis for themselves and their two young children.
-Working with the family, we came up with a unique installation that played on the beautiful stone wall, something that used the entire canvas but incorporated negative space to reduce the cost of the entire installation.
+In the fall of 2016, Urban Blooms received a call from a local family after their dinner in front of our living wall at E+O Kitchen.
+They remarked on the beauty of the installation and inquired on how to bring one into their backyard, creating a modern oasis for themselves and their two young children.
+We worked with the family to design an installation that highlighted their already beautiful backyard.
+By creating a unique design set along their stone wall, we were able used the entire canvas but incorporate negative space to reduce the cost of the entire installation, and allow for the stonework to still be front and center.

 Challenges

 The solution we came up with was a series of 7 diagonal panels, each 3x8 feet at a 60-degree angle.
 Our usual irrigation system had to be modified to satisfy the diagonal nature of these living walls.
-In order to solve this conundrum, we used a pressure controlled flexible waterlines in part of a centerally controlled zonal irrigation system.
+In order to accommodate this, we used pressure controlled, flexible waterlines in part of a centrally controlled, zonal irrigation system.
 After a few days of adjustments, the irrigation along these diagonal surfaces was perfected.

 Urban Blooms-7834.jpg